J-E-T/Whiteboard-Project/README.md

 # Whiteboard-Project

+First run the command 'npm install' to get all the modules required to run the service.

-Run the app with 'node server.js'
+Then run the app with 'node server.js'

 The output should appear in http://localhost:8081/